speedment/speedment-doc/pages/enterprise_spring.md

 ```

-### REST Controllers
+### CRUD Operations
-In order to open up a table for REST access, The REST controllers must be enabled in the Speedment Tool for the corresponding table as shown in the picture below:
+In order to enable CRUD functionality, the REST controllers must be enabled in the Speedment Tool for the corresponding table as shown in the picture below:\

 {% include image.html file="spring-plugin-table-props.png" alt="Spring Plugin Table Properties" caption="Tool: How to Enable REST Table Access." %}

-### REST Syntax
+### Listing Entities

-When REST is enabled for a table, it contents can be retrieved by invoking a rest call.
+When the `REST Enable LIST` is enabled for a table, its contents can be retrieved through a GET request.
 For example, elements from the "film" table can be retrieved like this:

  ```
  curl localhost:8080/sakila/film